josherrickson/stata2/stata_markdown/06-mixed-models.md

 group.

-The `margins` and `predict` command work similarly to `regress`, however note that both (by default) *ignore the random effects*; that is, the results the produce are averaged across all individuals. **Is this true of predict?**
+The `margins` and `predict` command work similarly to `regress`, however note that both (by default) *ignore the random effects*; that is, the results the produce are averaged across all individuals.

 ^#^^#^ Convergence issues